Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

-===SuperFX Link Protocal===
+===Pre-compiled File Link Protocal===
-Due to the nature of the SuperFX chip and the fact that asar doesn't allow referencing labels across different architectures, this is how you're expected to set up SuperFXCode.asm so it can be referenced during main code assembly.
+Due to the nature of the SuperFX chip and the fact that asar doesn't allow referencing labels across different architectures, I've created a system that allows you to be able to assemble that code while being able to link to it within the main assembly.
+In additon, perhaps you may be using a custom build of asar or other tool that doesn't work directly with the disassembly.
+With this, you can compile the code/data while being able to link it to the main assembly.

+For a SuperFX code file:
 1).
 Place a %SuperFXBankStart(XXXXXX) inside your SuperFX code file to mark the beginning of a SuperFX code block.
 XXXXXX must be the SNES ROM address that this block will be inserted at during main code assembly.
 2).
 Place a %SuperFXBankEnd(XXXXXX) at the end of the SuperFX code block.
 Set XXXXXX to be the same value that was used for %SuperFXBankStart() previously.
 3).
 Repeat steps 1-2 for each code block that is expected to be inserted at different locations until all the code blocks are accounted for.
 4).
 Place %SuperFXRoutinePointer(Label) macro calls prior to the first %SuperFXBankStart() call.
 Set "Label" to a label that you intend on having the SNES tell the SuperFX chip to jump to, data blocks that the SuperFX references that are outside any code blocks, or data blocks that both the SNES and SuperFX reference.
 Do this for every label this applies to.
 5).
 Place %EndSuperFXRoutinePointers() to mark the end of the SuperFX pointer table.

+For a non-SuperFX code file, here is how it should be formatted:
+- All pointers must be 24-bit
+- 2 pointers at the start of the file indicating the start and end of the label pointer table.
+- All the label pointers that will be referenced on the SNES side must be put right after the above pointer table.
+- 3 pointers must be placed at the start of a "bank", the first being the base address the data will be inserted at, the second pointing to the start of the code/data block, and the third pointing to the end.

+For the main assembly:
-6).
-In the ROM_Map file(s), add an incsrc in LoadGameSpecificMainSNESFiles() to a file that will contain the SuperFX pointer labels that will be used to link to the SuperFX code file.
+- In the ROM_Map file(s), add an incsrc in LoadGameSpecificMainSNESFiles() to a file that will contain the pointer labels that will be used to link to the pre-compiled code file.
+Make it the first file loaded in the list of files loaded by this macro.
-7).
-Inside your SuperFX pointer label file add as many %SetNextSuperFXCodePointer(Label) macro calls to it as you placed %SuperFXRoutinePointer() inside the SuperFX code file.
-Set "Label" to a label name you used for the corresponding %SuperFXRoutinePointer() labels, in the order they were assigned.
+- Inside your SuperFX pointer label file add as many %SetNextPreCompiledCodePointer(Label, File, Define) macro calls to it as you placed %SuperFXRoutinePointer() (or label pointers) inside the code file.
+	- Set "Label" to a label name you used for the corresponding entries in the code file, in the order they were assigned.
+	- Set "File" to the file path and name of the pre-compiled file.
+	- Set "Define" to the name of the file.
-8).
-Place %InsertNextSuperFXCodeBlock($XXXXXX) at the locations you want the SuperFX code to be inserted at.
-Set XXXXXX to be the value assigned to the %SuperFXBankStart() macros, in the order they were assigned.
+- Place %InsertNextPreCompiledCodeBlock($XXXXXX, File, Define) at the locations you want the pre-compiled code to be inserted at.
+Set XXXXXX to be the value assigned to the %SuperFXBankStart() macros/the address you assigned to pre-compiled file bank, in the order they were assigned, and "File"/"Define" to what they were for the above macro.

-If you did everything right, your disassembly/homebrew project should be all set to work with the compiled SuperFX code file.
+If you did everything right, your disassembly/homebrew project should be all set to work with the pre-compiled code file.

 Notes:
-- This system allows one to both link to the SuperFX code/data from the SNES side while also allowing the pointers to auto adjust as stuff on the SuperFX is shifted around.
+- This system allows one to both link to pre-compiled code/data from the SNES side while also allowing the pointers to auto adjust as stuff from the pre-compiled file is shifted around.
-- If you need to add/remove a pointer/code/data block, you must remove the corresponding pointer/block related macro(s) from both the SNES and SuperFX side of things, or else the pointers after the change will become misaligned (ex.
-If you remove pointer 2 from the SuperFX pointer list, then pointer 2 on the SNES side will use the value meant for pointer 3).
+- If you need to add/remove a pointer/code/data block, you must remove the corresponding pointer/block related macro(s) from both the SNES and pre-compiled file side of things, or else the pointers after the change will become misaligned (ex.
+If you remove pointer 2 from the pointer list, then pointer 2 on the SNES side will use the value meant for pointer 3).
+- This system allows you to use other compilers for specific components.
+As long as you set up the pointer tables correctly, asar doesn't care how the pre-compiled data was created.
+- Look at my Yoshi's Island disassembly for an example of how this is done.